Creative Commons License 2023 Volume 10 Issue 1

 CONCLUSION

 In D. isocrates larva the straight alimentary canal with anatomically well-distinguished foregut, midgut and hindgut is more or less equal to the body length.
 Histologically the wall of the alimentary canal is typically composed of a simple epithelium surrounded by bundles of longitudinal muscles and a layer of circular muscles.
 The epithelium of the foregut and hindgut is lined with cuticular intima while the peritrophic membrane is present in the midgut; relatively the intima of the foregut is thicker than that of the hindgut.
 The foregut is divisible into four regions buccal cavity, Pharynx, esophagus, and crop.
 Internally the crop develops the stomodaeal valve which extends into the midgut lumen.
 The intima of the posterior pharynx is characteristically produced into overlapping ridges and backwardly directed bristles while it is smooth and thin in the buccal cavity, esophagus, and crop.
 The numerously folded thin squamous epithelium is present in the crop while in other regions of the foregut, it is cuboidal and produced into six longitudinal folds.
 The circular muscles encircle the epithelium and longitudinal muscle bundles are visible through the bases of epithelial folds up to the oesophageal region.
 In the crop, the musculature is very thin and covers the epithelium externally.
-The mid gut is the longest region of the alimentary canal.
-It is composed with inner peritrophic membrane, simple columnar epithelium with goblet cells, and individually distributed regenerative cells towards the basement membrane.
-Gastric caeca are with similar histological features to that of the midgut wall.
+The midgut is the longest region of the alimentary canal.
+It is composed of an inner peritrophic membrane, simple columnar epithelium with goblet cells, and individually distributed regenerative cells towards the basement membrane.
+Gastric caeca has similar histological features to that of the midgut wall.
 Histologically, the midgut is delimited by anterior and posterior interstitial rings which are composed of small columnar epithelium.
-The hindgut constitutes the pylorus, ileum, colon, and rectum with a cryptonephredial system of excretion.
+The hindgut constitutes the pylorus, ileum, colon, and rectum with a cryptonephridial system of excretion.
 The intima of the hindgut is relatively thinner than that of the foregut.
 It is produced into patches of sclerotized spines at the posterior pylorus.
 The cuboidal epithelium of pylorus produces longitudinal conspicuous folds which occlude the lumen.
 The squamous epithelium of the ileum is thrown into numerous longitudinal folds lined with wavy intima.
 The muscle layer comprises the inner thick circular muscle layer and outer bundles of longitudinal muscles.
 In the colon, the epithelium is cuboidal and thrown into numerous complex folds.
-The cuboidal epithelium of the rectal wall is also produced folds with irregular shapes and sizes.
+The cuboidal epithelium of the rectal wall also produced folds with irregular shapes and sizes.
 The thick musculature constitutes inner circular and outer longitudinal muscle bundles.
 The present work on the alimentary canal provides a detailed description of anatomy and histology which is important in further research on the physiology, assessment of the toxicity, and pathogenicity of various herbal and synthetic insecticides against this pest and useful to design pest management strategies against this pest.

 ACKNOWLEDGMENTS: The author is grateful to Dr. P.V.
 Joshi (Professor, Dept. of Zoology Savitribai Phule Pune University) for his sincere help and guidance.